limasclayton/smartphone-activity/README.md

 source/model.py has the feature selection and the chosen model pipeline for this dataset.

 source/models.csv has the chosen model, parameters and their detalied scores.

+source/nn.csv has the preprocessing, feature selection and a sequential neural network for the dataset.